-The Partnership for Inclusive Disaster Strategies (The Partnership) is the only national membership organization with a mission of equal access to emergency and disaster programs before, during and after disasters for people with disabilities.
+The Partnership for Inclusive Disaster Strategies (The Partnership) is the only national disability-led organization with a focused mission of equal access to emergency and disaster programs before, during, and after disasters for people with disabilities.
 We are the nation’s experts on disability rights, accessibility, and inclusion throughout all phases of disaster operations.

 In early 2017, the Partnership was launched to address an ongoing crisis, where the disability and aging community leaders realized no one was inviting us to disaster planning tables.
 We decided to act.

 Meanwhile, 2017 was also an unprecedented year of disasters in the United States: